10 Vitamin Deficiencies That Can Cause Hair Loss

 We rely on vitamins a lot for our overall health and wellbeing.
 Your body needs an abundance of nutrients to function at a healthy level.
 But if it's hair loss that you're trying to remedy, it's important to know which vitamin deficiencies can cause hair loss.

 To help, VEGAMOUR unraveled the research and spoke to the experts to find out what vitamin and mineral deficiencies can keep you from reaching your hair wellness goals.
 Plus, learn more about the best products you can use to combat thinning hair.

 Vitamin Deficiencies That May Contribute to Thinning Hair

 If you're experiencing thinning hair, a vitamin deficiency may be the culprit.
-Here are 10 common vitamin deficiencies that may contribute to thinning hair:
+Here are 10 vitamin deficiencies that might contribute to thinning hair:

 1. Vitamin D